Dynamical Variational Autoencoders: A Comprehensive Review: Generative model

-In \citep{fraccaro2017disentangled}, the authors mention the classical limitation of LDS for modeling abrupt changes in the trajectory of the LDS output (here $\mya[t]$).
-A classical solution to this problem is to include in the model a ``switching strategy'' between different models or different parameterizations of the model, see, e.g., the Switching Kalman Filter \citep{murphy1998switching, fox2011bayesian}.
-In \citep{fraccaro2017disentangled} the authors propose to define each parameter of the LDS at each time $t$ (e.g., matrix $\mathbf{A}_t$) as a linear combination of pre-defined matrices/vectors from a parameter bank, and the coefficients of the linear combination are estimated at each time $t$ from the past features $\mya[1:t-1]$ using an LSTM network.
-Although very interesting, and a contribution on its own, we do not consider more this part of the KVAE model here, since this is poorly relevant to our model review.
-We however provide a few more information on its implementation in Section~\ref{sec:KVAE-experiments-implementation}.
-Note that a quite similar transition model was proposed independently in \citep{karl2016deep} as an instance of Deep Variational Bayesian Filter (DVBF), an extended class of SSM-based DVAE models enriched with stochastic transition parameters (see also \citep{watter2015embed}).
+\citet{fraccaro2017disentangled} mentioned the classical limitation of LDS for modeling abrupt changes in trajectories.
+A classical solution to this problem is to include in the model a ``switching strategy'' between different models or different parameterizations of the model, see, e.g., the switching Kalman filter \citep{murphy1998switching, fox2011bayesian}. \citet{fraccaro2017disentangled} proposed to define each LDS parameter at each time $t$ (e.g., matrix $\mathbf{A}_t$) as a linear combination of predefined matrices/vectors from a parameter bank, and the coefficients of the linear combination were estimated at each time $t$ from the past features $\mya[1:t-1]$ using an LSTM network.
+Although it is an interesting contribution on its own, we do not further consider this part of the KVAE model here, as it is loosely relevant to our model review.
+A similar transition model was proposed independently by \citet{karl2016deep} as an instance of a deep variational Bayesian filter (DVBF), an extended class of SSM-based DVAE models enriched with stochastic transition parameters (see also \citet{watter2015embed}).